rjkviegas/skills-workshops/ruby-fundamentals/class-syntax/README.md

 cookie3 = Cookie.new
 ```

 Classes are like a cookie cutter!
+Every cookie comes from the same cutter.

 But so far our cookies don't do very much.
 What other things can an object have?

  - State: instance variables
  - Behaviour: methods